-I cannot commit my poems to memory, cannot trust a machine
+I cannot commit poems to memory, cannot trust a mind

 That is failing as I speak to you.

-The poems belong to the page and to you,
+The poems belong to the page and you,

 Let them do their work in your heart–